PJM Glossary

 Unforced Capacity (UCAP)

-The MW value of a capacity resource in the PJM Capacity Market.
-For generating unit, the unforced capacity value is equal to installed capacity of unit multiplied by (1- unit's EFORd).
-For demand resources and energy efficiency resources, the unforced capacity value is equal to demand reduction multiplied by Forecast Pool Requirement.
+The megawatt value of a capacity resource in the PJM capacity market.
+For generating unit, the unforced capacity value is equal to installed capacity of unit multiplied by (1 – unit's EFORd).
+For demand resources and energy efficiency resources, the unforced capacity value is equal to demand reduction multiplied by the forecast pool requirement.

-An Up-To Congestion (UTC) transaction is a bid in the Day-Ahead Market to purchase congestion and losses between two points.
-The UTC bid consists of a specified source and sink location, MW quantity and a “bid spread” that identifies how much the market participant is willing to pay for a congestion and loss position between the source and the sink.
+A bid in the Day-ahead Energy Market to purchase congestion and losses between two points.
+The UTC bid consists of a specified source and sink location, megawatt quantity and a “bid spread” that identifies how much the market participant is willing to pay for a congestion and loss position between the source and the sink.

 V